Christian Insights 4 You

 Jesus talks of the bronze snake

-Jesus himself refers to this bronze snake when talking to Nicodemus, a member of the Jewish ruling council.
-He said, ‘Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up that everyone who believes may have eternal life in him.’
-(John 3.14-15).
+Jesus himself directs attention to this bronze snake when talking to Nicodemus, a member of the Jewish ruling council.
+He refers to Moses lifting up the snake in the desert and says that the Son of Man too must be lifted up.
+Just as everyone who accepted God’s symbolic snake was cured of their snake bites, so all who accept Jesus as the true Son will receive the immeasurably greater gift of eternal life (John 3.14-15).

 Since Jesus actually pointed out the comparison, let's look a little deeper.
 Sin can poison us just as surely as venomous snakes poisoned the Israelites.
-It can seep into our veins no matter how good it feels to get our own way to start with.
+It can seep into our veins, no matter how good it feels to get our own way to start with.
 We can end up (mentally and/or physically) writhing for our lives – poisoned in spirit.

 The difference for us